ygfalcon/Solsniper-zero/README.md

 `--dry-run` to skip order submission entirely, `--offline` to avoid network requests and use a static token list, or `--token-list <file>` to load token addresses from a file.

+## Agents

+The trading logic is implemented by a swarm of small agents:

+- **DiscoveryAgent** — finds new token listings using the existing scanners.
+- **SimulationAgent** — runs Monte Carlo simulations per token.
+- **ConvictionAgent** — rates tokens based on expected ROI.
+- **ArbitrageAgent** — detects DEX price discrepancies.
+- **ExitAgent** — proposes sells using trailing stops.
+- **ExecutionAgent** — rate‑limited order executor.
+- **MemoryAgent** — records past trades for analysis.

+Agents can be enabled or disabled in the configuration and their impact controlled via the `agent_weights` table.

 ## Requirements